US STOCKS-Wall Street slightly higher as tech stocks recover

 By Ankur Banerjee and Anya George Tharakan

-June 30 U.S. stocks were slightly up in early trading on Friday after tech stocks appeared to recover from a steep selloff and consumer spending data for May showed steady economic growth.
+June 30 (Reuters) - U.S. stocks were slightly up in early trading on Friday after tech stocks appeared to recover from a steep selloff and consumer spending data for May showed steady economic growth.

 U.S. consumer spending rose modestly in May and inflation cooled, pointing to a slow-but-steady economic expansion that could still lead the Federal Reserve to raise interest rates by the end of the year.